Radius Bone

 Shaft

 The volar face is concave in its length.
-It presents along its lateral border a narrow rough area where it is attached with the ulna by interosseous ligament.
-This rough area is interrupted above and below by two smooth areas which forms the proximal and distal radio-ulnar arches or interosseous space.
-These two arches are connected laterally by the radio-ulnar groove which is for the passage of the interosseous vessels.
+It presents, along its lateral border, a narrow rough area where it is attached to the ulna by the interosseous ligament.
+This rough area is interrupted above and below by two smooth areas which form the proximal and distal radio-ulnar arches or interosseous spaces.
+These two arches are connected laterally by the radio-ulnar groove, which is for the passage of the interosseous vessels.

-The medial border is for the most part subcutaneous presents proximally, a rough area for the brachialis and the medial ligament of the elbow.
+The medial border is, for the most part, subcutaneous and presents proximally a rough area for the brachialis and the medial ligament of the elbow.

 Radius & Ulna bone- Proximal extremity